inrupt/artifact-generator/documentation/multiple-forms-of-artifact.md

 provided by the vocabulary creator.

-In the following sections, we show the Artifact Generator producing constants in either JavaScript or Java in each of the various 'forms'.
+In the following sections, we show the Artifact Generator producing constants in either JavaScript or Java, in each of the various 'forms'.

-## Generating simple string constants
+## Generating simple string constants for vocabulary terms

-The simplest form of constant to represent a vocabulary term is just a standard string constant whose value is the term's full IRI.
+The simplest form of constant to represent a vocabulary term is just a standard string whose value is the term's full IRI.

 For example, the `Person` term from the common FOAF vocabulary could be represented in JavaScript as follows: